pranitashah17/ReadMe/BuyerGroup.md

 <br>

 ## 05. Total Limit

+Total Limit is the limit upto which an entity can place order/s.

 Total limit depends on the Insaurance Limit, Credit Limit or the Slab Limit

 Total limit will be: